Data organization is about working more efficiently with data.

 When collaborating on simple work and with a small number of collaborators, data transfer is usually done by email, USB or a shared network drive.

-For more complex tasks, or for projects with many collaborators - it is worth considering using collaborative software tools, such as the ANU-provided Alliance which provides a wide range of collaborative tools such as forums, chat rooms, calendars, and more.
+For more complex tasks, or for projects with many collaborators - it is worth considering using collaborative software tools, such as the ANU-provided SharePoint which provides a wide range of collaborative tools.

 When data is constantly being edited, especially by multiple users, it is a good idea to implement some form of version control to keep track of changes.
 This can be as simple as appending a number to the end of a file after each major edit.
 For example: